mrmorganschneider/Public/GO/README.md

 #### Exercise 9: Image interface

-The objective of this exercise was to create the interfaces needed to generate an image similar to the one created in [exercise 2.](#2-Exercise-2:-Slices)Link to the exercise is [here.](https://tour.golang.org/methods/25)
+The objective of this exercise was to create the interfaces needed to generate an image similar to the one created in [exercise 2.](#2-Exercise-2:-Slices) Link to the exercise is [here.](https://tour.golang.org/methods/25)

 Note that this code will not work apart from the Go tour page as it requires the pic import to function correctly.
 The results of the code presented are below.